Explore the Application Network

 - Identify the best practices of implementing API-led connectivity with a multi-layered API architecture.

-To accomplish this, businesses are presented with a huge number of hyperspecialized tools to meet their customer's expectations.
+This is especially true now, given the way businesses are presented with a huge number of tools to meet their customer's expectations.
 Let’s look at marketing as an example.
 Here are some of the companies that specialize in search engine optimization (SEO).

 That’s a lot of technology just for marketing!
 There are thousands more of these hyperspecialized offerings in Sales, Service, IoT, and so on.
 All these choices can create pain for established companies that have to rethink how they offer their services to customers.
 Here’s why.

-- Companies want to plug new technologies into their business as quickly as possible.
+- Companies want to plug new technologies into their businesses as quickly as possible.

-- To get access to current assets and data, new technologies must be integrated with existing systems.
+- To get a 360-degree view of their customers and improve their experiences, new technologies must be easily integrated with existing systems.

-However, little thought is given to the overall architecture of integrations.
+Absent of an internal champion for API-led connectivity, little thought is given to the overall architecture of these integrations.
 Soon the next technology is brought in, more point-to-point integrations are built, and more complexity is added.

-The world has changed and consumer expectations have changed.
-The only thing left to change is the way organizations set up and integrate their systems to meet these expectations.
 By breaking up the tangled mess of integrations, businesses can once again be agile.
-They can incorporate new hyperspecialized technologies and quickly make changes to existing system integrations.
+They can incorporate new hyperspecialized technologies and quickly make changes to existing business processes and customer experiences.
 This is where MuleSoft comes in.

 API-led connectivity is a methodical way of connecting applications, data, and devices through APIs.
-When the entire organization adopts API-led connectivity, developers and system architects are empowered to deliver applications and projects that avoid tightly coupled point-to-point integrations, in favor of:
+When the entire organization embraces a culture of API-led connectivity, developers and system architects are empowered to deliver applications and projects that avoid tightly coupled point-to-point integrations, in favor of: